prime31/Nez/README.md

 - make your main Game class (`Game1.cs` in a default project) subclass `Nez.Core`

 If you intend to use any of the built in Effects or PostProcessors you should also copy or link the `DefaultContent/effects` folder into your projects `Content/nez/effects` folder and the `DefaultContent/textures` folder into `Content/nez/textures`.
 Be sure to set the Build Action to Content and enable the "Copy to output directory" property so they get copied into your compiled game.

+Note: if you get compile errors referencing a missing `project.assets.json` file run `msbuild Nez.sln /t:restore` in the root Nez folder to restore them.

 #### (optional) Pipeline Tool setup for access to the Nez Pipeline importers